Otto Schimek: The tomb

 Some regard Schimek's symbolic tomb in Machowa as an object of pilgrimage.
 A nearby tablet reads "Born in 1925, executed in 1944, because he did not want to shoot the Poles.
 May God take you in his mercy".
 Many people visit the grave to lay flowers and light candles in his memory.
 Polish and Austrian flags can also be seen on it.

 These visits became controversial in the late 1980s, when the anarcho-pacifist organization "Wolność i Pokój" (Freedom and Peace, WiP), on November 17, 1985, used the anniversary of Schimek's death to announce their "Declaration of Principles".
 WiP activists were stopped on their way to the cemetery.
 Communist militia in Tarnów detained fourteen of them for several hours.
 On May 4, 1986, a march to Schimek's grave to commemorate his birth resulted in the detention of fifty activists.

 In 1993, Telewizja Polska (Polish Television) made a 40-minute documentary movie entitled Casus: Otto Schimek.

 Controversy

-A 2013 article in Polish magazine Wprost, drawing on the finding of Austrian journalist Martin Pollack and writer Christoph Ransmayr, disputes most facts forming the core of Schimek's story.
-It notes that there are no documents confirming the story, and no witnesses outside of second-hand testimony of Schimek's sister, Elfrida Kujak.
+A 2013 article in the Polish magazine Wprost, drawing on the findings of Austrian journalist Martin Pollack and writer Christoph Ransmayr, disputes most facts forming the core of Schimek's story.
+It notes that there are no documents confirming the story, or witnesses outside of second-hand testimony of Schimek's sister, Elfrida Kujak.